p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_compare_contrast.md

 **View Different Traces**

 The trace visualizer interface when selecting to view multiple traces is generally the same, with a few exceptions.
 On the left panel, in addition to the `Log lines` and `Motifs` tabs, there is now also a `Clusters` tab.
 Additionally, in the main center graph panel, there is a dropdown option to select the different traces that were chosen.
-Lastly, at the top of the right panel, there is an option for `Pairwise` which we'll discuss right after.
+Lastly, at the top of the right panel, there is an option for `PAIRWISE` which we'll discuss right after.

 <ul>
     <li data-icon="❑">